Sandy Gennaro

-Santo Michael "Sandy" Gennaro (born July 3, 1951 in Manhattan, New York) is an American rock drummer, author, musician, public speaker and mentor.
-He has recorded and toured with many musical artists including Blackjack, The Monkees, Pat Travers, Cyndi Lauper, Joan Jett, and Robin Gibb.
+Santo Michael "Sandy" Gennaro (born July 3, 1951) is an American rock drummer, author, musician, public speaker and mentor.
+He has recorded and toured with many musical artists including Blackjack, the Monkees, Pat Travers, Cyndi Lauper, Joan Jett, and Robin Gibb.

 Early years

 Born "Santo Gennaro" in Little Italy, (Manhattan's Lower East Side), Gennaro grew up on Staten Island, New York.
 At the age of 3 he showed interest in a toy drum and later at age 13 he played a friend's snare drum, which prompted him to buy his first drum set.
 At age 14 he joined his first band "The Black and Blues".
 Gennaro took private lessons and by 16 he was touring the New York/New Jersey/Pennsylvania circuit, playing high school dances, parties and minor musical events.
 At 18, Gennaro toured the Midwest playing night clubs and bars in a Cover band.
 In 1976, Gennaro moved to California and joined rock quartet Blackjack, featuring Michael Bolton, guitarist Bruce Kulick and bassist Jimmy Haslip.
 Blackjack recorded two albums and toured with Peter Frampton which eventually led Gennaro to record his first hit single with the New York-based singer Benny Mardones, "Into the Night" and LP Never Run, Never Hide.
 This was the beginning of Gennaro's association with the Pat Travers Band and afterwards his connection with singer/songwriter Cyndi Lauper, whose debut album She's So Unusual became a multi-platinum hit.
 Lauper hired Gennaro for the Fun Tour as well as other national and international tours and he appears on the concert video for the singer's single "Money Changes Everything".
 From here Gennaro went on to record and tour with Bo Diddley, Joan Jett and Johnny Winter.